avishekchy45/University-Enrollment-System/README.md

 # University-Enrollment-System

-> A student enrollment system with all the features of enrollment which generates a list of overlapped course of different semesters.
+> A student enrollment system with all the features of enrollment which generates a list of overlapped courses of different semesters.

 https://user-images.githubusercontent.com/63364024/150656441-c5f9f414-87b3-4c10-9b61-213f3e2e0303.mp4